gillham/C64/C64OS/ptext/README.md

 | <c:light blue>  | Light Blue  | \$FE             | *reserved*           |
 | <c:light grey>  | Light Grey  | \$FF             | *reserved*           |

+The link type, `fn` in the table above, can be 1-3 digits.
+The link type field is identified by a space followed by 1-3 digits and a colon character.
+The link text, which is after `l:` but before the link type field, can be multiple words but should not start with whitespace.
+For any of the tags, not just link, there should not be a space immediately after any colon.

 You can use 'gray' spelling as well as 'grey' and you can use the first letter of the first word and no space.
 So 'lred' for 'light red'.
 Also you can use the shortest unique code and longer, up to the full code of course.